Welcome to Haik's German Autohaus

 Factory Recalls & Service Bulletins

 We are familiar with all the factory recalls and service bulletins for the cars we repair and service.
-If a job comes to us which is covered under factory warranty, we will refer you to the local Mercedes dealership for the free service, rather than charge you for the repair.
+If a job comes to us which is covered under factory warranty, we will refer you to the local dealership of your particular vehicle for the free service, rather than charge you for the repair.

 In as much as any auto repair shop can be responsible toward the environment and the community, Haik’s German Autohaus does its share.
 We believe in our planet and a clean, sustainable world.